algofoogle/tt04-raybox-zero/demoboard/README.md

 *   Send the contents of `raybox_peripheral.py` for MicroPython to load a basic interface we can send control signals to.
 *   Present a UI on the host computer that shows the game map, while the raybox-zero VGA display should show your 3D view.

-The 3D view responds live to mouse left/right movements and the WASD keyboard keys for motion.

-Other keys:
+To control the 'game':

 ```
+# Main input functions:
+# - WASD keys move
+# - Mouse left/right motion rotates
+# - Left/right keyboard arrows rotate also (as do Q/E)
+# - Mouse left button 'shoots' (just a visual effect)

-Numpad:
+# Numpad:
-    9: sky_color++
+#     9: sky_color++
-    7: sky_color--
+#     7: sky_color--
-    3: floor_color++
+#     3: floor_color++
-    1: floor_color--
+#     1: floor_color--
+#     +: zoom in map preview
+#     -: zoom out map preview

-Mousewheel:
+# Mousewheel:
+#     Mousewheel scales the 'facing' vector, which basically
+#     has the effect of adjusting "FOV", otherwise described
+#     as telephoto/wide-angle zooming.
+#
-    Modifiers (can use any combo):
+#     Modifiers (can use any combo):
-        - CTRL: x2
+#         - CTRL: x2
-        - SHIFT: x4
+#         - SHIFT: x4
-        - ALT: x8
+#         - ALT: x8
+#
-    Must hold any of the following on main number row to apply the mousewheel action:
+#     If you hold the '7' key on your keyboard main number row, the mousewheel action
-        - 7: leak
+#     instead controls the 'leak' register (displacing floor height).

-Other:
+# Other:
-    ESC: Quit
+#     ESC: Quit
-    M or F12: Toggle mouse capture
+#     M or F12: Toggle mouse capture
-    R: Reset game state
+#     R: Reset game state
-    `: Toggle vectors debug overlay
+#     `: Toggle vectors debug overlay
-    Enter: Reset map preview zoom
 ```